How to Wire a Subpanel: NEC Compliance Guide

 - Why does my circuit breaker keep tripping in my new subpanel?

 - A breaker keeps tripping for three main reasons: overload (too much current draw), a short circuit (hot wire touches neutral or ground), or a ground fault.
 First, investigate the loads on that specific branch circuit.
 If the problem persists, you may need a qualified electrician to diagnose the issue.
-Learning how to test a breaker can determine if the device itself is faulty, but persistent tripping usually indicates a wiring problem.
+Learning how to test a breaker can help confirm whether the breaker itself is faulty, but persistent tripping usually indicates a wiring problem.

 - Can I use any brand of breaker, like Eaton circuit breakers, in my Square D electrical panel?